lcsavb/autocusto/README.md

 A nationwide directive regulates prescription dispensing, requiring:

 - For each medication:
-    - "Laudo de medicamento especializado da farmácia de alto custo" (LME - Specialized Medication Report from High-Cost Pharmacy) plus six dated prescriptions.
+    - "Laudo de medicamento especializado da farmácia de alto custo" (LME - Specialized Medication Report from High-Cost Pharmacy) plus six dated prescriptions;
     - A consent form for new prescriptions.

 - Conditional documents, depending on the diagnosis, may include:
-    - Scales (such as Mini-mental and CDR for Alzheimer's, Pain score for Chronic Pain, etc.)
+    - Scales (such as Mini-mental and CDR for Alzheimer's, Pain score for Chronic Pain, etc.);
-    - A Medical Report
+    - A Medical Report;
     - A series of serologic or radiologic tests.

 ## Challenges

-- Some processes necessitate over 15 manually filled paper sheets.
+- Some processes necessitate over 15 manually filled paper sheets;
-- Public system doctors often treat more than four patients per hour, frequently without access to a printer.
+- Public system doctors often treat more than four patients per hour, frequently without access to a printer;
 - Minor errors, like misrecording an ICD number (e.g., G40 instead of G40.0), often result in medication release refusal.
-Consequently, patients must schedule a new appointment, and all forms must be completed anew.
+Consequently, patients must schedule a new appointment, and all forms must be completed anew;
-- A great deal of these conditional forms has no clinical significance at all and constitutes more 'opportunities' for silly mistakes to be made.
+- A great deal of these conditional forms has no clinical significance at all and constitutes more 'opportunities' for silly mistakes to be made;

 ## The Project